María Becerra: Career

 Becerra appeared on the remix to Tiago PZK and Lit Killah's "Entre Nosotros", alongside Nicki Nicole, released at the beginnings of 2022, which also topped the Argentina Hot 100.
 They performed the song at the Latin American Music Awards of 2022.
 She also performed "¿Qué Más, Pues?" with J Balvin at the 64th Annual Grammy Awards on 3 April.
 She later announced the name of her second studio album, La Nena de Argentina.
 Preceded by the singles "Ojalá" and "Automático", the album was released on 8 December 2022.
 It contains songs with several musical genres including bachata, cumbia, pop, trap, reggaeton, and dancehall.

 In 2023, Becerra signed with Warner Music Latina and Warner Chappell Music.
 She also signed with Wasserman Music for representation worldwide except Latin America.
 The singer performed "Adiós" at the 2023 edition of the Billboard Latin Women in Music annual event, in which she received the Visionary Award.
 She also received five nominations at the 24th Annual Latin Grammy Awards.
 As of 14 December 2023, she holds the record for the most entries by a woman on the Argentina Hot 100 with 43.

-She became the first Argentine female singer to sold out the Estadio Monumental in Buenos Aires.
+She became the first Argentine female singer to sell out the Estadio Monumental in Buenos Aires.
 On the Argentine talk show Susana Giménez, Becerra announced that her upcoming third studio album was "finished and ready to release", and was scheduled to be released at the beginnings of 2025.
 On 17 October 2024, Becerra was invited to The Kelly Clarkson Show where she performed her single "Imán (Two of Us)".
+She performed the Argentine National Anthem at the 2026 FIFA World Cup final at the MetLife Stadium in East Rutherford, New Jersey between Spain and Argentina.